-Don’t wait for a disaster to happen before you think about what you need to do, how you are going to protect your home and belongings and how you and your family are going to survive.
+Don’t wait for a disaster to happen before you think about what you need to do.
+Get ready now.

 Council is part of the NSW Government’s ‘Get Ready’ initiative which gives us five simple steps we can all follow to prepare for any emergency situation:

 It’s important to think about the area you live in, your circumstances and the types of disasters that could affect you.
 Council has tools and links to a number of resources to help you identify your risks